Nintendo 64: Sales

+The Nintendo 64 was highly successful in the North America region; conversely, sales proved to be underwhelming in the domestic Japanese and in European markets.
+Nintendo reported that the system's vintage hardware and software sales had ceased by 2004, three years after the GameCube's launch; as of December 31, 2009, the Nintendo 64 had yielded a lifetime total of 5.54 million system units sold in Japan, 20.63 million in the Americas, and 6.75 million in other regions, for a total of 32.93 million units.

+North America

 The Nintendo 64 was in heavy demand upon its release.
 David Cole, industry analyst, said "You have people fighting to get it from stores".
 Time called the purchasing interest "that rare and glorious middle-class Cabbage Patch-doll frenzy".
 The magazine said celebrities Matthew Perry, Steven Spielberg, and Chicago Bulls players called Nintendo to ask for special treatment to get their hands on the console.
-The console had only two launch games, with Super Mario 64 as its killer app.
+In North America and Europe, the console had only two launch games, with Super Mario 64 as its killer app.

 During the system's first three days on the market, retailers sold 350,000 of 500,000 available console units.
 During its first four months, the console yielded 500,000 unit sales in North America.
-Nintendo successfully outsold Sony and Sega early in 1997 in the United States; and by the end of its first full year, 3.6 million units were sold in the United States.
+Nintendo successfully outsold Sony and Sega early in 1997 in the United States; by the end of its first full year, the console had sold 3.6 million units in the United States.
 BusinessWire reported that the Nintendo 64 was responsible for Nintendo's sales having increased by 156% by 1997.
 Five different Nintendo 64 games exceeded 1 million in sales during 1997.

 After a strong launch year, the decision to use the cartridge format is said to have contributed to the diminished release pace and higher price of games compared to the competition, and thus Nintendo was unable to maintain its lead in the United States.
 The console would continue to outsell the Sega Saturn throughout the generation, but would trail behind the PlayStation.

 Nintendo's efforts to attain dominance in the key 1997 holiday shopping season were also hurt by game delays.
 Five high-profile Nintendo games slated for release by Christmas 1997 (The Legend of Zelda: Ocarina of Time, Banjo-Kazooie, Conker's Quest, Yoshi's Story, and Major League Baseball Featuring Ken Griffey Jr.) were delayed until 1998, and Diddy Kong Racing was announced at the last minute in an effort to somewhat fill the gaps.
 In an effort to take the edge off of the console's software pricing disadvantage, Nintendo worked to lower manufacturing costs for Nintendo 64 cartridges, and leading into the 1997 holiday shopping season announced a new pricing structure which amounted to a roughly 15% price cut on both first-party and third-party games.
 Response from third-party publishers was positive, with key third-party publisher Capcom saying the move led them to reconsider their decision not to publish games for the console.